Is a Cash Balance Plan right for your company? If it is, you and your employees could save significantly more for retirement.

 Know The Key Points of Cash Balance Plans Before Deciding on One

-More than 75% of all CBPs are at companies with fewer than 100 employees.
+More than 92% of all Cash Balance Plans are at companies with fewer than 100 employees.

 If you’re new to Cash Balance Plans (CBPs), use these facts as a starting point to learn more about them.
 And of course, feel free to contact us to discuss these or any other questions you have about these plans:

 - A Cash Balance Plan is a defined-benefit program in which the employer makes annual contributions and interest credits to individual-employee accounts, based on provisions in the plan document.